ebook special offer

 • Mitigate risk: this means that you will take steps to lessen the impact if something does go wrong

-• Transfer risk: this means you will outsource risk to a another party if something does go wrong
+• Transfer risk: this means you will outsource risk to another party if something does go wrong

 Taking reasonable precautions to prevent identity theft is important because the consequences can be severe.
 You may find that your bank may well have added another layer of security to protect your bank account that you are not aware of.